mkalkbrenner/WavePWM/QuadraticWaveLed/readme.md

-# QuadraticWaveLed
+# WavePWM

-Pulses a LED according to a sine wave, with the periodicity given as argument.
+Calculates PWM values according to a sine wave, with the periodicity given as argument.

 The pins output used for these must be PWM pins.